paularamo/cvpr-2024/index.md

 This tutorial aims to guide researchers and practitioners in navigating the complex deep learning (DL) landscape, focusing on data management, training methodologies, optimization strategies, and deployment techniques.
 It highlights open-source libraries like the OpenVINO toolkit, OpenVINO Training eXtensions (OTX), and Neural Network Compression Frameworks (NNCF) in streamlining DL development.
 The tutorial covers how OTX 2.0 [1] simplifies the DL ecosystem (Computer Vision) by integrating various frameworks and ensuring a consistent experience across different platforms (MMLab [2], Lightning [3], or Anomalib [4]).
 It also demonstrates how to  fine-tune generative AI models, specifically Stable Diffusion SD with LoRA, and the benefits of customized models in reducing latency and enhancing efficiency.
 The tutorial explores fine-tuning visual prompting tasks, including Segment Anything Model (SAM).
 It explains how to fine-tune a SD model with custom data using multiple acceleration methods [5, 6], and how to deploy the fine-tuned model using OpenVINO Transformation Passes API [9].
 Lastly, the tutorial focuses on model optimization capabilities for the inference phase, with the OpenVINO toolkit and OTX library integrating with NNCF [10] to refine neural networks and improve inference speed, especially on edge devices with limited resources.
 The tutorial includes demos showcasing how OpenVINO runtime API enables real-time inference on various devices.

-## Prework:
-We will share this section in April/2024.

 ## Outline

 1. Fundamentals: OpenVINO, OpenVINO Training eXtensions (OTX) and NNCF.
 Hands-on Experience.
 8.30 AM - 10:00 AM.
+[Slides - Fundamentals] (https://github.com/paularamo/cvpr-2024/blob/main/Fundamentals.pdf)
 2. Module 1: Data management, training, and fine-tuning downstream Computer Vision tasks.
 Hands-on Experience.
 10:00 AM - 12:00 PM
 3. Module 2: Optimize and run Gen AI pipelines on your laptop.
 SD with LoRA weights.
 Hands-on Experience.
-1.30 PM - 3.00 PM
+1.30 PM - 3.00 PM.
+[Slides - Module 2](https://github.com/paularamo/cvpr-2024/blob/main/Module2.pdf)
  4. Module 3: Optimization with NNCF for Computer Vision and Gen AI (Multimodal).
 Hands-on Experience.
-3.30 PM - 5:00 PM All Modules will be evaluate and deployed in an edge system.
+3.30 PM - 5:00 PM.
+[Slides - Module 3](https://github.com/paularamo/cvpr-2024/blob/main/Module3.pdf)
+All Modules will be evaluate and deployed in an edge system.
 Multiple Computer Vision tasks and Gen AI pipelines on a wide range of HW.

-## Slides
-We will share this section in June/2024.

 ## References
 [1] Intel Corporation, "OpenVINO™ Training Extensions", [Online].
 Available: https://github.com/openvinotoolkit/training_extensions.
 Intel Corporation, 2023.
 [Accessed 27 November 2023].